Ladakh Standoff Exposes Spinelessness Of Indian Army, AJK President - UrduPoint

 The Azad Jammu and Kashmir President, Sardar Masood Khan has said standoff in Ladakh has not only further internationalized Kashmir issue but also exposed spinelessness of the Indian army

-ISLAMABAD (UrduPoint / Pakistan Point News - 08th July, 2020) The Azad Jammu and Kashmir President, Sardar Masood Khan has said standoff in Ladakh has not only further internationalized Kashmir issue but also exposed spinelessness of the Indian army.
+MIRPUR (UrduPoint / Pakistan Point News - 10th Jul, 2020 ) : The Azad Jammu and Kashmir President, Sardar Masood Khan has said standoff in Ladakh has not only further internationalized Kashmir issue but also exposed spinelessness of the Indian army.

-“This new development with China has exposed India’s cowardice.
-Even before this clash with China, their Army Chief had said that they do not want a two-front scenario because this would challenge their military,” the President said in an interview with an English language journal.
+"This new development with China has exposed India's cowardice.
+Even before this clash with China, its Army Chief had said that they do not want a two-front scenario because this would challenge their military," the President said in an interview with an English language journal, said in news release issued here on Friday evening.

 The AJK president said that when India had repealed two articles of its constitution related to Kashmir last year, China had not only opposed it, but it had also taken the Kashmir issue to the UN Security Council.